linto-ai/linto-studio-plugins/README.md

 - `Session-API`: an API to manage transcription sessions, also serves a front-end using Swagger client (Open API spec)
 - `Transcriber`: a transcription service (streaming endpoint & relay to ASR services)
 - `Scheduler`: a scheduling service that bridges the transcribers & subtitle-delivery with session manager, database, and message broker
+- `BotService`: a meeting-bot service that drives a headless Chromium page to join a meeting (Jitsi, BigBlueButton, Teams, Visio) and streams the mixed audio to a Transcriber
+- `VisioBotService`: the native counterpart of the above for LinTO Visio/Meet — a Python service that joins the LiveKit room directly (no Chromium), can stream one audio flow per participant, and republishes the captions into the room.
+Advertises the `visio-native` capability; the Scheduler falls back to the web bot when no native replica is online or the session carries no native signal (see `BOT_PROVIDER_FALLBACK_*` / `SESSION_GATED_CAPABILITIES` in `.envdefault`)
 - `TranslatorPython`: an external translation microservice that subscribes to transcription partials and finals via MQTT, translates text sentence by sentence using pluggable providers (echo, TranslateGemma), and publishes results back to the broker.
 See [TranslatorPython/README.md](./TranslatorPython/README.md) for the translation model (prefix freezing) and tuning.
 - The `lib` folder contains generic tooling for the project as a whole and is treated as another Node.js package.
 It is required from the modules using the package.json local file API.
 This allows the modules to access the tools provided by the `lib` package and use them in their implementation.